 The location-based printing feature is available for Windows, Mac, Linux, and mobile client devices.
 It is also available with browser-based clients.

 Location-based printing is supported on the following remote desktops and applications:

-Desktops that are deployed on RDS hosts, where the RDS hosts are virtual machines
+- Published desktops and published applications that are deployed on RDS hosts, where the RDS hosts are virtual machines or physical machines

 To use the location-based printing feature, you must install the Virtual Printing setup option with Horizon Agent and install the correct printer drivers on the desktop.